mattclarkdotnet/cf-flask-skeleton/README.md

 ## Quick start

 _IMPORTANT: OS X users must install a more recent Python._  Cloud Foundry supports only the current and previous two minor python versions, so for python 2.7 only 2.7.8 2.7.9 and 2.7.10 are supported.
 Since OS X still, bafflingly, comes with python 2.7.6, you need to install a more recent version, preferably Python 3.4.

+For the quickstart you will need a Cloud Foundry account.
+I'll assume we're using [Pivotal Web Services](http://run.pivotal.io/).

 Begin by checking out the repository